5 Fantasy Series to Read in Winter (That Are Already Complete!)

 Start with: A Fate of Wrath and Flame

-Key Tropes: body swap, enemies to lovers, portal fantasy, secret royalty
+Key tropes: Portal fantasy, body swap, enemies to lovers, secret royalty

 Grab A Fate of Wrath and Flame on Amazon to start the series